Vacuum Module

 Returns

 Modifies grad_greenfunction and greenfunction in place.
-Note that greenfunction is zeroed each time this function is called, but grad_greenfunction is not since it fills a different block of the (2 * mtheta, 2 * mtheta) depending on the source/observer.
+Note that greenfunction is zeroed only when the source is plasma; grad_greenfunction is not zeroed since it fills a different block of the (2 * mtheta, 2 * mtheta) depending on the source/observer.

 Notes